 - Cats by their very nature seem to deserve the freedom of outdoor life.

-- The cats love the outdoors, fresh air and the sunshine, and many of us love watching them there.
+- Cats love the outdoors, fresh air and the sunshine, and many of us love watching them there.

 How to Keep Your Cat Indoors and Happy